Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 The study is a three-arm randomized controlled trial (RCT) designed to test how different forms of AI assistance influence strategic reasoning quality and confidence among managers making M&A decisions.

-All participants first receive a standardized 3-minute training video introducing the *Theory-Based View (TBV)* of strategy, which teaches causal reasoning and theory formulation principles.
+All participants first receive a standardized short training video introducing the *Theory-Based View (TBV)* of strategy, which teaches causal reasoning and theory formulation principles.
 Immediately after training, participants complete an online M&A case challenge requiring them to develop a brief acquisition strategy and justify their reasoning.

 Participants are randomly assigned (via minimized randomization) to one of three experimental arms:

 The experiment is conducted fully online using the Qualtrics platform.
-Total participation time is approximately 45 minutes.
+Total participation time is approximately 1 hour.

 The study design allows direct comparison of (a) general AI vs. no AI, (b) agentic AI vs. no AI, and (c) agentic AI vs. general AI.
+We compare both the effect of being assigned to a treatment condition (ITT) and the actual effect on compliers (LATE) through an IV analysis.

 Experimental Design Details